 - Ask your kids if they’d like a visit from the Candy Fairy, or Switch Witch, after Halloween.
 This takes a little planning on your end but it’s been a big hit.
 Parents, go to the store and pick out a few small toys or gifts then ask your children to leave all their candy out overnight for the Switch Witch to come and exchange.

 - Teachable moments.
 Take the time to talk with your kids about moderation and smarter snack options.
 If your kids do end up with the sugary stuff ask them to help you decide on, and set a limit, of pieces they can eat per day.
 Remind them to brush and floss after eating any snacks.
-And if your child is under the age of eight, you should brush and floss their teeth for them to make sure all the sugar bugs are cleaned off.
+If your child is under the age of eight, brush and floss their teeth for them to clean off all the sugar bugs.

 No tricks here – you really can have a happy Halloween without all the sugary treats.
 The biggest thing is to keep it fun for the trick-or-treaters.
 You can offer healthier options without being the house that hands out toothbrushes and floss.